 Other Symptoms:

-1. You have strong Sales or Marketing leadership, but not both at the same time
+You have strong Sales or Marketing leadership, but not both at the same time.

-2. Your home-grown Sales and/or Marketing leader doesn't have the experience or expertise to help you get to the Next Level
+Your home-grown Sales and/or Marketing leader doesn't have the experience or expertise to help you get to the Next Level.

-3. You have plenty of marketing & sales activity, with no growth or strategy
+You have plenty of marketing & sales activity, with no growth or strategy.

-5. You've tried to hire a sales person and it doesn't go well
+You've tried to hire a salesperson and it doesn't go well.

-6. You have a sales team that you feel like is underperforming
+You have a sales team that you feel is underperforming.

-8. Your new business comes in primarily from referrals
+Your new business comes in primarily from referrals.

-9. Your revenue grows by 10% or less per year and your profit has stagnated
+Your revenue grows by 10% or less per year and your profit has stagnated.

-There are two different types of Chief Revenues officers.
-A sales oriented and a marketing oriented.
+There are two different types of Chief revenue officers: sales-oriented and marketing-oriented.

 What is a Chief Revenue Officer's Focused On Improving?

-Data: They develop measurement and tracking methods that increase visibility to the marketing funnel and sales pipeline.
-Restoring (or establishing) the executive leadership’s team trust in the sales and marketing data.
+They develop measurement and tracking methods that increase visibility to the marketing funnel and sales pipeline.
+Restoring (or establishing) the executive leadership’s team trust in the marketing and sales data.

 In most cases, the Chief Revenue Officer needs to simplify the marketing message.
 Addition through subtraction.
 Instead of being everything to everyone, intentionally curate messaging at each stage of the buyer journey and focus on serving a specific audience from interest to sale.

 If you want to win once, set a goal.
-If you want to win over and over again (and increase your businesses valuation at sale), you need systems.
-A high powered CRO will build sales and marketing processes, that allow a business to build a scalable (or sellable) business.
+If you want to win over and over again (and increase your business's valuation at sale), you need systems.
+A high-powered CRO will build marketing and sales processes, that allow a business to build a scalable (or sellable) business.

 Chief Revenue Officers will be the conductor of the marketing and sales orchestra.
 Launching the right sequence of marketing campaigns, sales programs, referral systems, and other revenue tactics to drive net new revenue growth.
 No implementation is ever perfect, so the best ones will learn quickly and adjust even faster!